Extended Sobolev Scale on Non-Compact Manifolds: Geometric Setting and Main Results

-In addition to the extended Sobolev scale on $X$, the first theorem of our article uses some terminology from sections 1.1.1 and 1.1.2 of~\cite{MM-14} concerning interpolation of a pair of Hilbert spaces with a function parameter, which we recall below.
+In addition to the extended Sobolev scale on $X$, the first theorem of our article uses some terminology from Section 1.1.1 and Section 1.1.2 of~\cite{MM-14} concerning interpolation of a pair of Hilbert spaces with a function parameter, which we recall below.